Code — Run custom Python logic against one explicit input value

 • You need logic that cannot be expressed with Transform, If, or Switch (loops, calculations, string manipulation, data processing)

-• You want to use a Python library that is not available as a built-in plugin
+• You want to use a Python standard library module that is not available as a built-in plugin

 • You need to transform arrays, perform arithmetic, or build complex conditional logic